SanjeevaRDodlapati/QeMLflow/docs/archive_docs/external_model_legacy/external_model_framework_scalability_review.md

 ### 📊 **Final Recommendation**

-**✅ PROCEED WITH AGGRESSIVE EXPANSION** - The framework is production-ready and should be used to rapidly expand ChemML's model portfolio.
+**✅ PROCEED WITH AGGRESSIVE EXPANSION** - The framework is production-ready and should be used to rapidly expand QeMLflow's model portfolio.
 The architecture is sound, maintainable, and designed for growth.

 **Priority Actions:**
 1. **Immediate**: Integrate 3-5 high-value models (AlphaFold, AutoDock Vina, etc.)